AdaCore/gnatstudio/docs/users_guide/projects.rst

 function.
 For Ada applications, these are the files that contain the main subprogram each partition in the project.

 These files are treated specially by GPS.
-Some sub-menus of `Build` and `Debug` will have predefined entries for the main units, which makes it more convenient to compile and link your executables.
+Some sub-menus of :menuselection:`Build` and :menuselection:`Debug` will have predefined entries for the main units, which makes it more convenient to compile and link your executables.

-To add main units click on the `Add` button.
+To add main units click on the :guilabel:`Add` button.
 This opens a file selection dialog.
 No check is currently done that the selected file belongs to the project, but GPS will complain later if it doesn't.

 When compiled, each main unit will generate an executable, whose name is visible in the second column in this page.
 If you are using a recent enough